Brent Carver: Career

-Carver played the character Leo on the series Leo and Me, which aired from 1977 to 1978.
+Carver played the character Leo on the CBC TV series Leo and Me, which aired from 1977 to 1978, co-starring with Michael J. Fox.

-Carver made his U.S. debut in The Tempest, playing Ariel to Anthony Hopkins's Prospero.
-Carver won a Dora Award as Horst in Bent.
-His stage work involved an extended association with Canada's Stratford Shakespeare Festival in the 1980s, including an original rock version of Hamlet, as the lead and later in 2000 as Tevye in Fiddler on the Roof.
+In 1979 Carver made his U.S. debut in The Tempest, playing Ariel to Anthony Hopkins's Prospero.
+In 1982 Carver won the first of his four Dora Awards as Horst in Bent.

+His stage work involved an extended association with Canada's Stratford Festival beginning in the 1980s, and continuing for more than thirty years, playing a wide array of Shakespeare roles, as well as appearing in several notable musical productions including the Pirate King in the 1985 production of The Pirates of Penzance, and in 2000 as Tevye in Fiddler on the Roof.

-In 1993, Carver won a Tony Award which he dedicated to the late Canadian actress Susan Wright, who had died two years earlier in a fire in his Stratford house, Ontario.
-In May 2014, Carver received a Governor General's Performing Arts Award, Canada's highest honour in the performing arts, for his lifetime contribution to Canadian theatre.
+In 1992, Carver originated the role of Molina in Kander and Ebb's Kiss of the Spider Woman when it premiered at the St. Lawrence Centre for the Arts in Toronto.
+He played the role again at the Shaftesbury Theatre in London's West End, where he was nominated for the Laurence Olivier Award, and again when the show moved to Broadway in 1993, where he won a Tony Award for his performance, as well as a Drama Desk Award.
+He dedicated his Tony win to the late Canadian actress Susan Wright, who had died two years earlier in a fire in his Stratford Ontario house.

+In 1998 Carver returned to Broadway and was nominated for a second Tony Award for his portrayal of Leo Frank in Jason Robert Brown and Alfred Uhry's musical Parade.
+He was awarded a Drama Desk Award for the same role.

 Carver portrayed Ichabod Crane in the 1999 TV film The Legend of Sleepy Hollow which aired on Odyssey.
 He played the title role in "The Trouble with Harry", an episode of the television series Twice in a Lifetime.
 He portrayed Leonardo da Vinci in Leonardo: A Dream of Flight in 2002.

 In 2003, Carver appeared in the Off-Broadway production of My Life With Albertine at Playwrights Horizons, where he portrayed older Marcel and the Narrator.
 The production received a nomination for the Drama League Award as Distinguished Production of a Musical.

+In May 2014, Carver received a Governor General's Performing Arts Award, Canada's highest honour in the performing arts, for his lifetime contribution to Canadian theatre.

 In 2016, Carver performed in a musical show titled Walk Me to the Corner at the Harold Green Jewish Theatre Company in Toronto.

 Death

 Carver died on August 4, 2020, at the age of 68 at home in Cranbrook.
+The cause of his death was not made public.